slazav/device2/Readme.md

 * `use/<device>` -- Use a device in this connection.
 Usually a device is open (if it is not open yet) on demand, then `ask` action is called.
-This action can be used to open and check the device before sending any message to it (e.g. to process errors separately).
+This action can be used to open and check the device before sending any message to it (e.g. to process open errors separately).

 * `release/<device>` -- Notify the server that this device is not going to be used by this connection anymore.
 Device is closed if no other